 The best wireless gaming keyboard

-The Logitech G915 Lightspeed Wireless might be the most expensive gaming keyboard on this list, but by golly is it worth it.
-With its super slim aluminium frame, oleophobic key cap coating, gorgeous volume roller and dual-height adjustable feet, this is the pinnacle of wireless gaming keyboards.
+The Logitech G915 Lightspeed Wireless might be expensive, but by golly is it worth it.
+With its super slim aluminium frame, oleophobic key cap coating, gorgeous volume roller and dual-height adjustable feet, this is an outstanding piece of wireless gaming keyboard design.

 Available in three different types of Logitech GL switches (clicky, tactile and linear), the G915 Lightspeed Wireless feels wonderful under your fingers, offering loads of tactile feedback and quick, sharp key presses.
-Logitech's Lightspeed tech means it feels super responsive as well, and for me it felt just like using a traditional wired keyboard.
-The clicky version I was sent for review wasn't too loud, either, making it nice and easy on the ears, too.
+Logitech's Lightspeed tech means it feels super responsive as well; Katharine reported it feeling just like using a traditional wired keyboard.
+The clicky version we were sent for review wasn't too loud, either, making it nice and easy on the ears.

-Logitech have just announced they're going to be making a more compact tenkeyless version of the G915, too - the G915 TKL, giving you even more options when it comes to size.
-Plus, if the wireless version is out of your price range, there's a cheaper wired version that has exactly the same design called the Logitech G815 Lightsync, which is just as lovely and costs £165 / $150.
+Logitech has since launched a more compact tenkeyless version of the G915, too - the G915 TKL, giving you even more options when it comes to size.
+Plus, if the wireless version is out of your price range, there's a cheaper wired version that has exactly the same design called the Logitech G815 Lightsync, which is just as lovely and costs £139 / $170.